riga/order/docs/quickstart.rst

 ---------------

 Most classes inherit from the :py:class:`~order.mixins.CopyMixin`.
-As a result, instances can be copied through the :py:meth:`~order.mixins.CopyMixin.copy` method defined on the mixin class itself.
+As a result, instances can be copied via :py:meth:`~order.mixins.CopyMixin.copy`, returning a full, deep copy including relations to other objects, or via :py:meth:`~order.mixins.CopyMixin.copy_shallow` which copies everything *but* those relations.
 You can pass keyword arguments to configure / overwrite certain attributes of the copied object instead of copying them from the original one.

 The copy mechanism can be demonstrated using :py:class:`~order.variable.Variable`'s.